Rom4n25/game/README.md

 # Rock Paper Scissors

-A game created with JavaScirpt, HTML and CSS.
+A game created with JavaScript, HTML and CSS.

 https://rom4n25.github.io/rock-paper-scissors/ :point_left: see!